Dreaming of Italy? Enjoy the flavor of your favorite destination right in your own home kitchen with this stuffed eggplant recipe.

 When the pasta is cooked very al dente, combine it with the tomato sauce and all but 2-3 tablespoons of the cheese.

-While it’s not exactly an Italian vacation, these amazing flavors will hold you over until you can travel again.
+While it’s not exactly an Italian vacation, the amazing flavors of this Sicilian dish will hold you over until you can travel again.

 - 4 small or 2 regular eggplants